blorente/naylang-documentation/src/ast.md

 };
 ```

-Every Field Declaration is a __breakable statement__ (see [Debugging](#debugging)).

 #### Method Declarations

-Method declarations represent a subroutine inside a grace Object.
+Method declarations represent a subroutine inside a Grace Object.
 While their evaluation might be complex, the abstract representation of a method is rather straightforward.
-Sintactically, a method is comprised of a canonical identifier [^cannonnames], a list of formal parameter definitions (to be later instantiated in the method scope) and a list of statements that comprises the body of the method.
+Syntactically, a `MethodDeclaration` is comprised of a canonical identifier[^cannonnames], a list of formal parameter definitions (to be later instantiated and bound to the method scope) and a list of statements that comprises the body of the method.

 ```c++
 class MethodDeclaration : public Declaration {